Unusual things to do in Paris: how to discover the capital differently?

 The Joséphine-Baker pool – a one-of-a-kind swimming pool on the Seine

-For something unorthodox to do in Paris, head to the Quai François-Mauriac and go for a swim in an open-air pool!
+For something unorthodox to do in Paris, head to the Quai François-Mauriac and go for a swim in an open-air pool.
 The aquatic complex Joséphine-Baker is built on a barge moored to the quays of the Seine.
 Its roof can be fully opened to transform the space into an open-air swimming pool, giving bathers the impression that they are actually swimming in the Seine.
-There’s a large solarium on site and plenty of activities and leisure activities for visitors young and old to enjoy.
+There is also a large solarium on site and plenty of activities and leisure facilities, making it an experience suitable for both children and adults.

 Quai François Mauriac (75013)